kennetek/gridfinity-rebuilt-openscad/README.md

 Things this script can do:
 - any size of bin (width, length, height)
-- any number of compartments
+- any number of compartments (along BOTH x and y axis)
 - togglable scoop
 - togglable holes
 - supportless printing hole structures